Llama3.1 8B¶

 -

-: Defines the length of KV cache partitions for flash attention.rbln_max_seq_len
+rbln_kvcache_partition_len: Defines the length of KV cache partitions for flash attention.rbln_max_seq_lenmust be a multiple ofrbln_kvcache_partition_lenand greater thanrbln_kvcache_partition_len.

 Note